EclipseFdn/iot.eclipse.org/content/community/_index.md

 You can use the links provided to add the meeting invites to your Google calendars.

-* [Eclipse IoT Packages](https://calendar.google.com/event?action=TEMPLATE&tmeid=NmJvZW9zYWNzazc1dHFoZHA5dXY0YjhkZWNfMjAyMTAyMjJUMTUwMDAwWiB1NWo2OHM3MTByZXFtcjM3dmQ3OGpkbGJtNEBn&tmsrc=u5j68s710reqmr37vd78jdlbm4%40group.calendar.google.com&scp=ALL): Helm charts enabling you to run popular Eclipse IoT projects on Kubernetes
+* [Eclipse Hono](https://calendar.google.com/event?action=TEMPLATE&tmeid=X2I5N2t1ajlwNmNvM2djMXA2Y3NqMmQxal8yMDIxMTAyMVQxNTAwMDBaIHU1ajY4czcxMHJlcW1yMzd2ZDc4amRsYm00QGc&tmsrc=u5j68s710reqmr37vd78jdlbm4%40group.calendar.google.com&scp=ALL): Eclipse Hono™ provides remote service interfaces for connecting large numbers of IoT devices to a back end and interacting with them in a uniform way regardless of the device communication protocol.
-* [Eclipse Kuksa](https://calendar.google.com/event?action=TEMPLATE&amp;tmeid=ZG9wY2Jrb2tyOWJhOWRxOGtwMjc0bnZoMThfMjAyMDAzMTlUMTIwMDAwWiB1NWo2OHM3MTByZXFtcjM3dmQ3OGpkbGJtNEBn&amp;tmsrc=u5j68s710reqmr37vd78jdlbm4%40group.calendar.google.com&amp;scp=ALL):&nbsp; Cloud platform that interconnects a wide range of vehicles to the cloud via in-car and internet connections
+* [Eclipse IoT Packages](https://calendar.google.com/event?action=TEMPLATE&tmeid=YTljNGc0cG1jajliMHFtYmN2dHVwZ3Zrdm9fMjAyMTExMzBUMTUwMDAwWiB1NWo2OHM3MTByZXFtcjM3dmQ3OGpkbGJtNEBn&tmsrc=u5j68s710reqmr37vd78jdlbm4%40group.calendar.google.com&scp=ALL): Helm charts enabling you to run popular Eclipse IoT projects on Kubernetes
-* [Eclipse Paho](https://calendar.google.com/event?action=TEMPLATE&amp;tmeid=NTdya3R1NWIyM2xwNTZkMzAwNnI0N2ZnNzBfMjAyMDAzMTBUMTQwMDAwWiB1NWo2OHM3MTByZXFtcjM3dmQ3OGpkbGJtNEBn&amp;tmsrc=u5j68s710reqmr37vd78jdlbm4%40group.calendar.google.com&amp;scp=ALL): MQTT clients in C, C++, Java, Javascript, Python and other languages
+* [Eclipse Kuksa](https://calendar.google.com/event?action=TEMPLATE&tmeid=ZG9wY2Jrb2tyOWJhOWRxOGtwMjc0bnZoMThfMjAyMTExMjVUMTIwMDAwWiB1NWo2OHM3MTByZXFtcjM3dmQ3OGpkbGJtNEBn&tmsrc=u5j68s710reqmr37vd78jdlbm4%40group.calendar.google.com&scp=ALL):&nbsp; Cloud platform that interconnects a wide range of vehicles to the cloud via in-car and internet connections

 ### Virtual IoT Meetup

-The [Virtual IoT Meetup](https://www.meetup.com/Virtual-IoT/)is a community regrouping IoT enthusiasts from all around the world dedicated to discussing and discovering technologies that will make it easier for them to create IoT applications.
+The [Virtual IoT Meetup](https://www.meetup.com/Virtual-IoT/) is a community regrouping IoT enthusiasts from all around the world dedicated to discussing and discovering technologies that will make it easier for them to create IoT applications.
 We hosted [dozens of webinars](https://www.meetup.com/Virtual-IoT/events/past/) in the past, discussing a wide array of IoT-related topics related to the Eclipse ecosystem or not.

 Do you wish to present at a future Virtual IoT meetup?
 Drop us a line at iot@eclipse.org.